ddbourgin/numpy-ml/README.md

 6. **Preprocessing**
     - Discrete Fourier transform (1D signals)
     - Bilinear interpolation (2D signals)
+    - Nearest neighbor interpolation (1D and 2D signals)

 ## Contributing

 Am I missing your favorite model?
 Is there something that could be cleaner / less confusing?
 Did I mess something up?
 Submit a PR!
 The only requirement is that your models are written using just the [Python standard library](https://docs.python.org/3/library/) and numpy.